thelou1s/thelou1s.github.io/README.md

 &nbsp;

-We life, is killing time
+We life, are killing time

 as joy, as reason